munificent/craftinginterpreters/book/resolving-and-binding.md

 ### Assigning to a resolved variable

 We can also use a variable by assigning to it.
-The changes to visiting an assignment statement are similar:
+The changes to visiting an assignment expression are similar:

 ^code resolved-assign (2 before, 1 after)

 Again, we look up the variable's scope distance.
-If not found, we assume it's global and handle it the way as before.
+If not found, we assume it's global and handle it the same way as before.
 Otherwise, we call this new method:

 ^code assign-at